canonical/lxd/doc/howto/snap.md

     sudo snap install lxd --channel=latest/stable

+If you do not specify a channel, snap will choose the default channel (the latest LTS release).

 To see all available channels of the LXD snap, run the following command:

     snap info lxd